France divided over prostitution crackdown

 While buying and selling sex for money is not banned in France, the act of soliciting is illegal, as is pimping.

 French public attitudes tend to be relaxed.
-A survey by pollster CSA showing that two-thirds of French disagreed with fines for clients, with the rest in favor.
+A survey by pollster CSA showing that two-thirds of French disagreed with fines for clients, with the rest in favour.

 Movie stars like Catherine Deneuve, who played a middle-class housewife who chooses to prostitute herself in the 1960s film "Belle de Jour", is one of several dozen celebrities who have signed a petition against the law.